LuisEd2094/AmenitizRails/README.md

 ```bash
 export PG_PASSWORD=yourpassword
 ```
-to the end of it so that it bash loads your password correctly everytime you run the terminal.
+to the end of it so that bash loads your password correctly everytime you run a new terminal.

 <font size="1"> [Back to Table of contents](#table-of-contents) </font>